DamianoP/uvncrep017-ws/README.md

 ```

 If you want, you can add an alias as server name after the ;

-The alias will user in the WebPage
+The alias will be used inside the WebPage
 For example:

 ```